Benefits of EDMS: Electronic Document Management System Advantages

 1. Enhanced Data Storage

 This advantage is a no-brainer for anyone who knows a bit about document management systems.
-They do, in fact, optimize the way data is stored in a company.
+They do, in fact, optimize the way data is stored in a company by utilizing a digital format.
 Turning an office into a storage facility is a trap that many companies resisting digitalization have fallen into.

 when paperwork attacks